coredump-ch/coredumpbot/README.md

     webcam - Get Picture of Webcam
     subscribe - Subscribe to a Sensor with an Duration help - Get Help
-    grammer - Get the Grammer for this Bot cancel - Cancel Subscription
+    cancel - Cancel Subscription
     version - Get Version of Bot